YahooArchive/mojito/docs/dev_guide/topics/mojito_yui_config.rst

 - Bundle YUI with the application and configure your application to use it.
 - Use a custom CDN to serve YUI.

-By serving YUI to your application, you can select the version of YUI, and in the first case above, load YUI from the client.
+In the following sections, we'll take a closer look at how to use each of these methods, with the custom CDN section including an example of serving YUI with SSL.
 See also the :ref:`yui.config <yui_config>` for descriptions of the properties as well as possible and default values.

-In the following sections, we'll take a closer look at how to use each of these methods, with the custom CDN section including an example of serving YUI with SSL.

 .. _serving_to_app-yui_cdn: